digiscot/digiscot-website/README.md

 /pages/
 ```

-Profile pages for projects, placements and charter signatories are at:
+Profile pages for challenge projects, charter signatories and internship placements are at:

 ```
 /profiles/challenge/